KacagoHollo/seat-reservation/README.md

 - React (w JavaScript ES6, basic & custom Hooks)
 - CSS

+To start the codes do the following steps:

+    1.  step:
+    - clone the repository and open with vsc

+    2. step:
+    - at the terminal: cd src, npm install

 ## For more about React and its usage see the README.md at the src folder.